timb-machine-mirrors/guballa-tlsmate/README.rst

 in the future:

 * proxy support
-* OCSP support
-* support for unknown protocol-elements (versions, cipher suites, extensions, etc) [GREASE]
-* assessment of the scan result (what is good, what is bad) according to customizable profiles
 * simulating a TLS server (thus allowing to test TLS clients)
 * scan for more vulnerabilities